Basques: Cultural production

 At the end of the 20th century, despite ETA violence (ended in 2010) and the crisis of heavy industries, the Basque economic condition recovered remarkably.
 They emerged from the Franco regime with a revitalized language and culture.
-The Basque language expanded geographically led by large increases in the major urban centers of Pamplona, Bilbao, and Bayonne, where only a few decades ago the Basque language had all but disappeared.
+The Basque language expanded geographically, led by a significant increase in its usage among the major urban centers of Pamplona, Bilbao, and Bayonne, where only a few decades prior the Basque language had all but disappeared.
 Nowadays, the number of Basque speakers is maintaining its level or increasing slightly.